RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 ### Crop Rotation

 Crop rotation is the practice of growing different crops in succession that are beneficial to each other.
-This is now possible in Seasons 19 and with successful planning and execution there will be increased yields and reduced need to fertilization.
+Successful forward planning and execution of your rotations will bring increased yields and reduce the need to fertilize.
 A yield effect of 120% of vanilla is possible by using the most beneficial rotations and crops.

-Crops are divided into crop categories and have dependencies that determines whether a preceding crop category is favourable, neutral or unfavourable for yield.
-Some crops are more suitable to grow several years in succession while others require more variation.
+Crops are divided into crop categories and have dependencies that determine whether a preceding crop category is favourable, neutral or unfavourable for yield.
+Some crops are more suitable to grow several years in succession, while others require more variation.

 It is also possible to leave a field to rest and restore for a year (in the mod this is termed keeping it fallow).
 Most common crop rotations should be possible to simulate, including the effects of double cropping.

-In the field HUD you will be able to see the crop categories of the two previously planted crops.
+In the field info HUD you will see the crop categories of the two previously planted crops.
 Together with a rotation planner this will be an important tool for planning the next crop to plant.

 #### Rotation planner